MeysaPutri/MeysaPutri/README.md

 - 👋 Hi, I’m @MeysaPutri
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning python and django
+- 🌱 I recently learned anything to be able to start work as a front end web developer
-- 💞️ I’m looking to collaborate on text mining
+- 💞️ I’m looking to collaborate on web development

 <!---